AN/TPQ-10 Radar Course Directing Central

+Development and production of radar controlled bombing equipment

 The Marine Corps experimented with radar controlled bombing as early as December 1944 when an SCR-584 radar from the 8th Antiaircraft Artillery Battalion on Kauai was utilized to direct simulated bombing missions with SB2C and SBD dive bombers.
 Early results from these tests were positive.
 The Marine Corps tried again in combat in May 1945 when poor weather during the Battle of Okinawa led Marines to attempt new methods of striking targets from the air.
-Landing Force Air Support Control Unit III (LFASCU III), working in support of the United States 10th Army attempted to direct bombing runs in the vicinity of Shuri Castle utilizing an SCR-584 that was co-located with them for the original purpose of directing night fighters.
-These early attempts proved unsuccessful however the seeds of ground based radar control of close air support were planted.
+Landing Force Air Support Control Unit III (LFASCU III), working in support of the United States 10th Army, attempted to direct bombing runs in the vicinity of Shuri Castle utilizing an SCR-584 that was co-located with them for the original purpose of directing night fighters.
+These early attempts proved unsuccessful; however, the seeds of ground based radar control of close air support were planted.

 In November 1945, the Commandant of the Marine Corps directed the Commanding General of the 9th Marine Aircraft Wing to evaluate the AN/MPQ Close Cooperation Control Unit for use in close air support operations.
 Testing was conducted by Marine Air Control Group 1 (MACG-1) under the command of Colonel Robert o.
-Bisson from 12 April – 6 September 1946.
+Bisson from 12 April to 6 September 1946.
 For this testing they utilized an AN/MPQ-2 radar borrowed from the United States Army Air Corps and a F4U Corsair fitted with an AN/APN-19 radar beacon.
 Testing of this radar for close air support continued at MACG-1 through 1949.